Teaching & Technology Fellows - 2020-23

-The Teaching & Technology Center initiated two faculty fellow positions for the 2016-2017 academic year; one available to full-time faculty and the other available to part-time faculty.
-These roles provide consultation services, support, and professional development opportunities for faculty colleagues interested in using technology for teaching and learning.
+The Teaching & Technology Center fulfilled three faculty fellow positions for the 2020-2023 academic years; two available to full-time faculty and one available to part-time faculty.
+These roles provide consultation services, support, and professional development opportunities for faculty colleagues interested in using technology for teaching and learning, as well as assisting the TTC in research for new initiatives.
 Please reach out to the TTC at email@example.com

-Teaching & Technology Faculty Fellow - Dr. Kathleen Ferris-Costa
+Teaching & Technology Faculty Fellow - Dr. April Megginson

-Teaching & Technology Faculty Advisor - Prof. Karen Zgoda
+Teaching & Technology Faculty Advisor - Prof. Kevin Kennedy

 Kevin Kennedy is a part-time faculty member with the English department, teaching first-year writing and literature courses.
 In his classroom, Kevin is always using technology to try and engage with students in new ways, from using online videos and podcasts to getting students to collaborate and give their opinions in real-time using online audience response systems.
 With a passion for seeing students use writing to create change in the world, Kevin’s focus in his writing courses is engagement and reiterating the power of effective writing and research.
 His research this year focuses on new types of assignments that take writing outside the class, using technology to impact life outside academia.
 A long-time blogger and podcaster, Kevin loves to work with other faculty to try new technologies in the classroom to better engage with students or approach learning in a new way.

 This page is maintained by the Teaching & Technology Center.
 Send comments and suggestions to firstname.lastname@example.org.
 Last reviewed 07/20/20.